nixxou/Keyboard2Xinput/README.md

 - enable : the key that enables key interception.
 - disable : the key that disables key interception.
 - exit : the key (here the multiply key from the keypad) that exits the program.
 This has been added because I use AutoHotKey to launch & kill Keyboard2Xinput, and could not figure out how to catch the exit process event (if there's one) triggered by AHK.
 While exiting by killing the process does work, it leaves the notification icon lingering until the mouse hovers over it.
 Having an exit key resolves this problem.
+- pollInterval : if not 0, buffer the inputs for n milliseconds (n being the value entered, for instance *pollInterval = 18*).
+Specifically created for games using the same engine as Mortal Kombat XI or Injustice 2.
+These games have a problem with pressing 2 buttons at the same time (to trigger throws for instance), which very rarely work.
+The solution used here is to buffer the inputs for a given time before sending them all at once.

+    On my setups, depending on the power of the pcs, values between 0 (no buffering needed on my beefier PC) and 25 work reliably.
+You'll have to experiment on your setup.

+    Keep in mind that this introduces input lag (16ms = 1/60s = 1 frame@60fps), so only use this on games that need it.
+Unfortunately I still haven't found a way to make these games work any other way.
 - config0, config1, etc... allows to switch between mutiple mapping files.
 When using this, config0 points to you main mapping file, config1 points to a file named *mapping1.ini*, located in the same folder as your main mapping file; config2 points to *mapping2.ini*, and so on.

   When using multiple mapping files, **only** the main mapping file can contain [startup] and [config] sections (otherwise the key for changing mappings could vary according to the selected mapping, and it would be a configuration  (and troubleshooting) nightmare).